mjosaarinen/lwaes_isa/README.md

     standards compliance nor does not endorse this proposal above other proposals.
 PQShield may or may not implement AES and SM4 according to this proposal in the future.
-*   Despite being proposed in personal capacity, this proposal constitutes a "contribution" as defined in Section 1.4 of the RISC-V foundation membership agreement.
+*   Despite being proposed in a personal capacity, this proposal constitutes a "contribution" as defined in Section 1.4 of the RISC-V foundation membership agreement.
 *   This distribution is offered under MIT license agreement, so you're free